jeelshah911/Tracking-on-google-maps-using-Arduino/README.md

-# Tracking-on-google-maps-using-Arduino
+# Vehicle Tracking System Using Google Maps and Arduino

-# Introduction
+## Introduction
 This project lets you track your vehicle's location on Google Maps using an Arduino, GPS module, and Wi-Fi module.
 You'll be able to view your vehicle's location by clicking a link on a webpage.

+## Components Required
+- Arduino UNO
+- Wi-Fi Module ESP8266
+- GPS Module
+- USB Cable
+- Connecting Wires
+- Laptop
+- Power Supply
+- Breadboard

-# How I Set It Up
+## How I Set It Up

-Connect the Components:
+1. **Connect the Components:**
-1.)       **Connect the GPS Module to the Arduino using UART (TX to RX, RX to TX).**
+   - Connect the GPS Module to the Arduino using UART (TX to RX, RX to TX).
-2.)       **Connect the ESP8266 Wi-Fi Module to the Arduino.**
+   - Connect the ESP8266 Wi-Fi Module to the Arduino.
-3.)
-Optionally, connect a 16x2 LCD to the Arduino for status updates.
+   - Optionally, connect a 16x2 LCD to the Arduino for status updates.

-4.)
-Connect the Arduino to your laptop using a USB cable.
-5.)
-Configure the Wi-Fi Module:
+2. **Configure the Wi-Fi Module:**

-You should update the Wi-Fi SSID and password to match your Wi-Fi network.
+   - In the code, update the Wi-Fi SSID and password to match your Wi-Fi network.
-The ESP8266 will connect to your Wi-Fi and get an IP address.
+   - The ESP8266 will connect to your Wi-Fi and get an IP address.

-# How I tracked my vehicle
+4. **Track Your Vehicle:**

-1.)
-Open the serial monitor in the Arduino IDE to view the IP address assigned to the ESP8266.
+   - Open the serial monitor in the Arduino IDE to view the IP address assigned to the ESP8266.
-2.)
-Enter this IP address in your web browser.
+   - Enter this IP address in your web browser.
-3.)
-The webpage will display a link to Google Maps with your vehicle's location.
+   - The webpage will display a link to Google Maps with your vehicle's location.
 Click the link to view your vehicle's position on the map.

+## Running the System
-4.)
-Power up the Arduino and all connected modules.
+1. Power up the Arduino and all connected modules.
-5.)
-Refresh the webpage on your browser to get the latest location coordinates.
+2. Refresh the webpage on your browser to get the latest location coordinates.
+3. Click the Google Maps link to see your vehicle's location.